ethereum/remix-ide/docs/create_deploy.md

 **Injected Provider** is used to connect Remix with a Browser Wallet (e.g. Metamask) which is generally for deploying to a public network.

 **Remix VM** is a test blockchain in the browser.
-There are quite a few flavors of the Remix VM.
-For this guide, choose the first version of the RemixVM.
+There are quite a few "flavors" of the Remix VM.
+Each "flavor" is associated with a different hard fork with the name in parathesies - e.g. Remix VM (Shanghai) or for the choice of a chain to fork into the Remix VM.

+The **Remix VM** is convenient because it is a blockchain that runs in the browser and nothing else needs to be installed in order to run it.

 **Dev** is for connecting Remix to a local chain running on your computer.